 Safe, Clean Housing for Women in Addiction Recovery

 The Cottages provide safe, clean, structured housing for women in recovery.
+Visit The Cottages website to learn more about the process and requirements.
 Our family-like environment is warm and friendly and guests usually stay between three and six months, or even longer.
 There is not a maximum stay at The Cottages.
 Guests are welcome to stay as long as they need to if they are able to abide by the rules and the structure.
 There is, however, a minimum stay of 30 days as a monthly commitment creates a more stable environment.
 With only eight women in each home, two per room, there is ample space to start lying the foundation for new life changes to take place.
 With our loving dogs and each other, the ladies are rarely lonely.
 Although there are pets on the premises, unfortunately, outside animals are not accepted.

 The Cottages structure involves a weekly alumni AA Big Book Meeting which is Thursday evenings at 7:00 p.m. or a weekly alumni AA 12-step meeting Monday evenings at 7:00 p.m. depending on the location.
 Dinner is provided at 6:00 p.m. and along with meeting, it is a great time for fellowship, a safe place to share recovery, and a good way to connect with the other guests living in the home.